govau/design-system-site/content/get-started/customise-components/content.md

 ## Set up

-When you install a component from the Design System the `pancake.scss` file is automatically generated.
+When you install a component from the design system the `pancake.scss` file is automatically generated.

 It is recommended to not touch the generated `pancake.scss` and import it into a `main.scss` file.
 You can import the `pancake.scss` in the `main.scss` file like so:
 ```scss
 @import "./pancake.scss";
 ```

-## Customise components with sass variables
+## Customise components with SASS variables

-Any sass variable on a line that ends with `!default` can be changed.
+Any SASS variable on a line that ends with `!default` can be changed.

 When you change a variable above the import of `pancake.scss` it flows throughout all of the components in the system.
-In this `main.scss` example you can see customisations to the colors and grid:
+In this `main.scss` example you can see customisations to the colours and grid:
 ```scss
 // Dark colour theme changes
 $AU-colordark-foreground-text:   #ffffff;